-To index your data, we call the Shopify API, and use Shopify webhooks.
+To index your data, the extension calls the Shopify API and uses Shopify webhooks.

-When you install the app in your store, we automatically start indexing your data.
+When you install the app in your store, the extension automatically starts indexing your data.

-This is what we call a full reindex.
+This is called a full reindex.
 You can trigger a full reindex, for any data type, in the Indexing tab.

 The app is designed to automatically keep your data up to date.
-We’re using Shopify webhooks to know when you make updates to your Shopify catalog and to immediately push the changes.
+It uses Shopify webhooks to know when you make updates to your Shopify catalog and to immediately push the changes.

 Blog posts and pages are a special case.
 Shopify doesn’t provide webhooks for them.
-To keep your search up to date, we do a full reindex of the articles and pages every day.
+To keep your search up to date, the app does a full reindex of the articles and pages every day.
 If you want your search results updated faster, you can trigger a full reindexing from your Indexing tab.

-To index your data while keeping your data consistent and respecting Shopify’s rate limiting, we have implemented an indexing queue: all your indexing jobs wait until they can be processed.
+To index your data while keeping your data consistent and respecting Shopify’s rate limiting, the extension uses an indexing queue: all your indexing jobs wait until they can be processed.
 You can see the number of queued indexing jobs in the Indexing tab of the application.

-Whenever you notice that your data is not up to date, you should check the indexing queue.
+Whenever you notice that your data isn’t up to date, you should check the indexing queue.
 Every data packet that is either waiting to be or is actively being processed is listed here, alongside a progress bar.

 When automatic updates are enabled, the app generates various Algolia indexing operations to keep your data in sync.
-We can infer how many indexing operations will be generated from the type of update received from Shopify:
+Here’s how many indexing operations the app generates based on the update type received from Shopify: